 - Commit to working approximately 10-15 hours per week;

-- Decline Evergreen Program Coordinator, Resident Assistant, CCSJ Student Staff, SGA Executive Board or any other campus position that conflicts with the fall training and retreat;
+- Decline Evergreen, Resident Assistant, CCSJ Student Staff, SGA Executive Board or any other campus position that conflicts with the fall training and retreat;

 - Not hold additional employment or commitments that exceed 12 hours per week total;